Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Model and Problem Formulation

-where $\odot$ denotes element-wise product, and $\bm \epsilon[t]$ is the observation noise vector. \\ \cmt{Batch problem with missing values}In batch setting, the problem of estimating time-varying topologies with missing values is stated as: \begin{myitemize} \myitem \cmt{Given}given the noisy observations $\{\tbm y[t]\}_{t=0}^{T-1}$ with missing values, and the VAR process order $P$, \myitem \cmt{Requested}find the coefficients $\{\{ \hat {\mathbf{\bm A}}_p^{(t)} \}_{p=1}^{P}\}_{t=P}^{T-1}$ such that it yields a sparse topology. \end{myitemize} \cmt{Estimating the signal is necessary for estimating the topology} However, thanks to VAR model, is easier to estimate the topology from the observation vector directly if the missing values are reconstructed (imputed), and the topology (VAR parameters) helps in such reconstruction.
-Thus, a natural approach is to jointly estimate the signal and the topology. \\ \cmt{Jointly batch estimation problem}In batch setting, the approach advocated in \cite{ioannidis2019semiblindinference} is to solve the following problem, which includes joint estimation of the signal and the VAR coefficients:
+\cmt{Batch problem with missing values}In a batch setting, the problem of estimating time-varying topologies with missing values is: \begin{myitemize} \myitem \cmt{Given}given the noisy observations $\{\tbm y[t]\}_{t=0}^{T-1}$ with missing values, and the VAR process order $P$, \myitem \cmt{Requested}find the coefficients $\{\{ \hat {\mathbf{\bm A}}_p^{(t)} \}_{p=1}^{P}\}_{t=P}^{T-1}$ such that it yields a sparse topology. \end{myitemize} \cmt{Estimating the signal is necessary for estimating the topology} Since the time series follow a VAR model, the topology can be estimated directly from the observation vector if the missing values are reconstructed (imputed), and the VAR parameters help in such reconstruction.

+\cmt{Jointly batch estimation problem}Thus, a natural approach is to jointly estimate the signals and the VAR coefficients.
+To this end, the approach advocated in \cite{ioannidis2019semiblindinference} is to solve the following problem: